diegocoxta/diegocosta.me/README.md

 ## :keyboard: Developing

 1. [Clone this repo](https://help.github.com/en/articles/cloning-a-repository) with git.
-2. Install dependencies by running `yarn install` within the directory that you cloned (probably `blog.diegocosta.me`).
+2. Install dependencies by running `yarn install` within the directory that you cloned (probably `diegocosta.me`).
 3. Start the development server with `yarn develop`.
 4. Open development site by going to [`http://localhost:8000`](http://localhost:8000) in your browser.